DaisukeNagata/RecordARFace/README.md

 Version 0.6 ~ Added the ability to make web transitions from a point of view.
 Please refer to the gif animation for the behavior of the scroll

+Version 0.8 ~ Version 0.8 ~ You can select Cell by scrolling.

 It is in the sample ViewDidload.

 ### Calculator function